 Our programs initially included natural history displays, arts and crafts classes, and (believe it or not) a pet lending library.
 As research on children’s early learning expanded in the 1970s, the Museum’s focus shifted to hands-on, experience-based learning.

-We have welcomed more than 4 million visitors since we opened and now host more than 300,000 visitors every year, many of whom first visited the museum as children decades ago and are now returning as parents or grandparents.
-For more than half a century we have dedicated ourselves to sparking a love of learning and discovery in all of the children we encounter, and we’re only getting started.
+We have welcomed more than 4.8 million visitors since we opened and in recent years hosted more than 250,000 visitors every year—many of whom first visited the museum as children decades ago and are now returning as parents or grandparents.
+For more than half a century, we have dedicated ourselves to sparking a love of learning and discovery in all of the children we encounter.